fancompute/angler/README.md

 # nonlinear_avm
 inverse design of a nonlinear optical device using AVM

+## Examples

+There are several jupyter notebook examples in the `Notebooks/` directory.
+The most up to date and thorough example is

+	Notebooks/Three_Port_Al2S3.ipynb

+which provives the code used to generate the results in the paper for an Al2S3 1 -> 2 port nonlinear optical switch.

 ## Creating devices

 In `structures.py` one may define functions for creating permittivity distributions based on geometric parameters.